The Lijadu Sisters

 Key tracks

-The influential music of The Lijadu Sisters continues to be broadcast on radio stations featured here.
-Listeners can discover the iconic Nigerian duo's essential catalog through the diverse selection of international radio stations available on onairium.com.
+The music of The Lijadu Sisters, these iconic Nigerian Afrobeat pioneers, can be heard on radio stations featured on our website.
+Listeners can discover their essential tracks through the curated playlists of the international radio stations available on onairium.com.